AARP Eye Center

 Turner and her husband tend a quarter-acre vegetable garden and 25 flower beds.
 Her favorite leaf rake is one her husband made lighter by cutting 12 inches off the handle.
 He then wrapped the rake with pipe insulation, making it easier to grasp.

 “Long-handled tools … can get very heavy, and they tend to be much longer than they need to be,” Turner says.

 If you don’t want to do it yourself, several gardening tool companies offer ergonomic implements such as long-handled weeders or hand shovels with arced handles to take the pressure off wrists.

-“It does reduce a lot of stress and strain,” says Christine Kelly-Begazo, 61, an agricultural agent with Indian County Extension near Vero Beach, Florida, who has researched gardening ergonomics, and grows vegetables, flowers and about 30 pineapple plants.
+“It does reduce a lot of stress and strain,” says Christine Kelly-Begazo, an agricultural agent with Indian River County Extension near Vero Beach, Florida, who has researched gardening ergonomics and grows vegetables, flowers and about 30 pineapple plants.

 As for favorite tools, experiment based on your physical abilities, garden and terrain.
-Turner, for example, says her ground is too uneven for a wheeled cart.
+Turner says her ground is too uneven for a wheeled cart.
 She prefers “to just scoot around on my butt.”
-That said, here are five tools that she and other gardeners say make the work easier.
+That said, here are seven tools that she and other gardeners say make the work easier.

 These come in different styles, including coiled plastic, metal and various fibers, and are much easier to drag around the yard.
 Some retract, others wind on a hose reel.
 To make them last, drain after use.
 Price: $35 and up for 100 feet.